-All reasonable measures are taken by the management to maintain the high reliability levels in 2017.
-Any change in the power supply and demand landscape in the Sultanate has substantially no impact on the financial performance of the Company since its net profit is mainly derived from its plant reliability.
+All reasonable measures are taken by the management to maintain the high reliability levels in 2018.
+Any change in the power supply and demand landscape in the Sultanate has no substantial impact on the financial performance of the Company since its net profit is mainly derived from its plant reliability.